-There is one cemetery that is administered by municipality which is situated in Lebowakgomo and the rest are in traditional authority areas and managed by communities themselves.
-The municipal cemetery is becoming full, and as such another site is being developed for burial purpose, especially for use by Lebowakgomo residents.
-Five parks have been developed at Lebowakgomo Zone A, B, F, R and S.
+There are two cemeteries administered by municipality, which are situated in Lebowakgomo.
+All other cemeteries are in traditional authority areas and are managed by communities themselves.
+Five parks have been developed at Lebowakgomo Zone A, B, F, R and S. Otherwise each Section of the Township has an area demarcated for Park Development.